hyoungjook/gpudiag/README.md

 The Dockerfile at dockerfiles/gpgpusim is tested.

 The following modifications should be applied to the gpgpusim.
-- Because gpgpusim 4.0.1 uses a naive algorithm in finding dominators, icache_hierarchy test is too slow.
-Please modify it using lengauer_tarjan_dominator_tree in boost.org
 - NOTE: the default config uses modified gpgpusim.config at configs/tested-cfgs/SM75_RTX2060_notperfect, which was modified as non-perfect icache, 4 SMs, and 8KiB L1I$.